 Should Elderly Parents Sign Over Their House?
 Pros and Cons

 When you and your elderly parents plan to distribute their assets, their home is likely one of the most valuable.
-It's important to understand the pros and cons, including potential tax liabilities, before transferring ownership of your parents' home.
+However, it’s important to understand the pros and cons, including potential tax liabilities, before transferring ownership of your parents' home.

 Key Takeaways